Aedif/TokenVariants/README.md

 - To specify a path for a [configured](https://foundryvtt.com/article/aws-s3/) AWS S3 bucket use the following format: **s3:{bucket-name}:{path}**
 - Rolltables can be added using: **rolltable:{rolltable name}**
-- For your ForgeVTT asset library the format is as follows: **forgevtt:{path}**
-  - This is far slower than using API keys and **Forge Asset Library Paths** setting.
 - Imgur galleries can be linked with: **imgur:galleryID**
   - e.g. https://imgur.com/gallery/ **JweWCpf** -> imgur:**JweWCpf**
   - Imgur paths can be automatically converted to RollTables
-  - **!!!** Imgur galleries cannot be accessed when running Foundry on 'localhost'.
+  - **!!!** Imgur galleries cannot be accessed when running Foundry on 'localhost'
+- For your ForgeVTT asset library see **Forge Asset Library Paths** setting

 By default the module will scan these sources only when the world is loaded or when the **Search Paths** settings have changed.
 If new art is added while the world is still open it will not be found by the module.
 Disabling '**Cache**' will force the scan to be done every time an art search is performed at a potentially significant cost to speed at which the art is displayed to the user depending on the number of images.